CADRE: Dynamic Catching via Implicit Contact Descriptors and Task-Appropriate Recovery Affordances: Experiments

 \subsubsection{Experiment Results}

-The quantitative results are shown in Table~\ref{tab:hardware}.
+Results are shown in Table~\ref{tab:hardware}.
 Our method demonstrates a better performance in the hardware experiments.
-Baseline performance is substantially worse on hardware, likely because the power-grasp strategy it employs requires faster robot movements, which are more susceptible to sim-to-real gaps.
-Nevertheless, the results still reveal a noticeable sim-to-real gap, indicating that further improvement is needed before deployment in production.
-Potential improvements include reducing action jerk, obtaining more accurate estimates of joint friction and robot inertia, and minimizing applied forces for safety.
-We leave closing the sim-to-real gap for highly dynamic systems as future work.
+CADRE-No IRA performs significantly worse in hardware than in sim.
+This is likely because it lacks an explicit understanding of grasp quality.
+The finetuning procedure encourages a policy that exerts minimal force; however, without the affordance reward ensuring appropriate finger placement, the policy simply learns to apply \textbf{overly} low forces.
+Consequently, the grasp becomes highly vulnerable to the sim-to-real gap, where minor modeling errors easily break contact.
+The control frequency is set to 30 Hz.
+Despite intensive NDF computations, a single CADRE inference step takes only 4.84 ms. Nevertheless, the results still reveal a noticeable sim-to-real gap, indicating that further improvement is needed before deployment in production.
+Potential improvements include reducing action jerk and obtaining more accurate estimates of joint friction and robot inertia.
+We leave closing the sim-to-real gap for highly dynamic systems as future work. \looseness=-1